 - Summer Safari, July 23-27.
 Children's natural interest in wild animals and different habitats will be the focus of this final week of camp.
 Our intrepid explorers will learn about different animals, go on scientific expeditions across the playgrounds, and enjoy a week of wild fun.

 Getting the Most Out of Play

-For children eligible for Garden Group or Ocean Explorers.
+A mixed-age class for children eligible for Garden Group or Ocean Explorers (age 4 by 9/30/18 through rising 1st graders).
 These classes are offered Monday-Friday afternoons, and can stand alone or be added on to a morning program.
 Taught by Dr. Rene Hackney, this play-based class reinforces a range of social skills such as entering ongoing play, managing emotions, and solving social conflicts.
 Children bring a lunch from home, and also participate in swimming, music and science.
 Offered by session or individual week.

 When can I register for camp?

 Priority registration opens for CDS families begins Monday, January 22, 2018, and opens to the general public after Friday, February 2, 2018.

 Please fill out our online registration form for each child attending.
 A non-refundable deposit, which will be counted toward your total camp payment, is also required and can be conveniently paid online.
 Once we have your registration and deposit, a signed copy of the contract we will send you along with full payment must be received by April 27th.
 All health forms, emergency and authorization forms, proof of identity, and applicable medication and allergy action forms are due by May 31st.

 The first session of Camp CDS runs June 18-July 6 (there is no camp on July 4), and the second session runs July 9-27, 2018.
 Campers can enroll for one or both sessions, or by week in the Weekly Wanderers, Sensory/Storybook Summer, Getting the Most Out of Play, and afternoon Forest Friends classes.